slsa-demo/tkn-binauth/README.md

 source verify_provenance.sh
 ```

+You should see `Verified OK` message at the end of the provenance check indicating the provenance was good.

 ## Configure Binary Authorizaton for the workload cluster

 Configure Attestor and the binary auth policy by running